Artistic direction/research; clarinet/voice; theory-performance: Ingrid Hoelzl

-Frantz is joining General Humanity from PEAK HUMANITY onwards, where he will perform as a violist/improviser and as a theorist/speaker drawing on his research and experience as a musician.
+Frantz is joining General Humanity from PEAK HUMANITY onwards, where he will perform as a violist/improviser and a theorist/speaker drawing on his research on Eduard Glissant.

 Frantz performs solo and is active in a number of international ensembles.
 He has contributed to interdisciplinary projects related to dance, image, theatre and poetry.
 Loriot initiated and led two large ensembles, the European Notebook Large Ensemble and the NYC based Systematic Distortion Orchestra.
 Active in a number of international collective ensembles, his other personal projects include: duos with Christoph Erb (saxophones), with Christian Wolfarth (percussions), trios Natura Morta – with Sean Ali (contrabass) & Carlo Costa (drums), baloni – with Joachim Badenhorst (reeds) & Pascal Niggenkemper (contrabass), quartet Der Verboten – with Antoine Chessex (tenor saxophone), Cédric Piromalli (piano) & Christian Wolfarth (percussions), the project Treffpunkt around international meetings with French pianist Cédric Piromalli.
 He regularly performs around the globe (Europe, USA, South America, Japan & Middle East) and has been invited to be artist in residence at the Météo – Mulhouse Music festival (2016 edition) and Moods in Zurich (December 2018).
 Loriot has also been commissioned to write and perform his composition with the Tel Aviv (Israel) based ensemble for new music, Musica Nova (January 2019).
 He occasionally organises concerts series when he has the opportunities (WIM-Hearings in Zurich, for ex.).
 While living in NYC, he created and curated (co-curated later on) the musical series Ze Couch in Brooklyn, and co-curated the Avant-Post series with Tonino Miano in Harlem.
 Both series were mainly dedicated to avant-garde/new music.
 Frantz appears on over 40 records released on international labels such as Peira, FMR, Sickcore, Impressus, Prom Night, Edible Onion, Komma Null, Klein, Neither/Nor, OutNow, Shhpuma, Intonema, Clean Feed, Creative Sources, Veto Exchange etc.

 Supei is a sustainable fashion designer currently based in Singapore and Berlin.
 Founder & Maker of the sustainable womenswear label SU BY HAND focused on handmade and small batch production using ancestral dying techniques (vegetal and mineral), textile marbling, and embroidery.
-Supei has been involved in earlier solo projects of mine (Concerto pour la Folie, 2016, ACO Hong Kong), and will be designing the “generic toga” costumes for the planned General Humanity Lab 5 (to be held in Spring 2022).
+Supei has been involved in earlier solo projects of Ingrid Hoelzl (Concerto pour la Folie, 2016, ACO Hong Kong) and is acting as a costume advisor for General Humanity.

 Supei’s personal interest in sustainable fashion landed her a role as Technical Design Manager for The R Collective, a pioneering sustainable label born from NGO Redress where she also works as an educational ambassador via the presentation of talks and workshops on sustainable fashion and circular design techniques.
 Supei conducted educational workshops in textile marbling at The Harbor School International (HK), the HIVE, Three Keys Craft Space etc.